 Which tampons are safe, in 2025?
-6 brands who’ve come out as glyphosate-free
+6 brands who’ve come out as lead and glyphosate-free

-Glyphosate, a pesticide linked to cancer and other health issues, was found in tampons at 0.004 mg/kg, surpassing the EU and UK limit of 0.0001 mg/kg for drinking water.
+Glyphosate, a pesticide linked to cancer and other health issues, was found in tampons at 0.004 mg/kg, far exceeding the EU and UK limit of 0.0001 mg/kg for drinking water.

-This discovery is alarming because the vaginal wall is highly absorbent, allowing chemicals to enter the bloodstream directly, bypassing the body’s natural detox pathways.
-Despite the risk, the UK currently has no specific chemical safety regulations in place for menstrual products.
+These discoveries are alarming – not least because the vaginal wall is highly absorbent, allowing chemicals to enter the bloodstream directly, bypassing the body’s natural detox pathways.
+Despite these risks, the UK currently has no specific chemical safety regulations for menstrual products.

 Why glyphosate matters